MicrosoftDocs/architecture-center/docs/industries/manufacturing/extract-insights-iot-data-content.md

 > [!NOTE]
 > IoT systems that use Azure Time Series Insights (TSI) for a time series service can migrate to Azure Data Explorer.
 The TSI service won't be supported after March 2025.
 For more information, see [Migrate to Azure Data Explorer](/azure/time-series-insights/migration-to-adx).

 Cold storage for an IoT application is certain to grow large over time.
 This is where data is stored for the long term and aggregated at the batch views for analytics.
 Data for ML models is also stored here.
 We recommend [Azure Storage](/azure/storage/?WT.mc_id=iotinsightssoln-docs-ercenk) for the cold storage.
 It's a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
 Azure Storage includes Azure Blobs (objects), Azure Data Lake Storage Gen2, Azure Files, Azure Queues, and Azure Tables.
-The cold storage can be either Blobs, Data Lake Storage Gen2, or Azure Tables, or a combination of those.
+The cold storage can be either Blobs, Data Lake Storage Gen2, Azure Tables, or a combination of those services.

 [Azure Table storage](/azure/cosmos-db/table-storage-overview?WT.mc_id=iotinsightssoln-docs-ercenk) is a service that stores structured NoSQL data in the cloud, providing a key/attribute store with a schemaless design.
 Because Table Storage is schemaless, it's easy to adapt your data as the needs of your application evolve.
 Access to Table Storage data is fast and cost-effective for many types of applications and is typically lower in cost than traditional SQL for similar volumes of data.
 We use one table for samples, and one table for events that are received from data streams.
 The design of the partition key is an especially important concept; both tables use the hour of the timestamp on the event or the sample.
 For more information, see [Understanding the Table Service Data Model](/rest/api/storageservices/Understanding-the-Table-Service-Data-Model?WT.mc_id=iotinsightssoln-docs-ercenk).